dougeby/IntuneDocs/intune/help-desk-operators.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

 The troubleshooting portal lets help desk operators and Intune administrators view user information to address user help requests.
 Organizations that include a help desk can assign the **Help desk operator** to a group of users.
-The Help desk operator role can use the **Troubleshoot** blade.
+The help desk operator role can use the **Troubleshoot** blade.

 For steps on adding a help desk operator role, see [Role-based administration control (RBAC) with Intune](/intune/role-based-access-control)